Drastic changes to ocean surfaces could force marine life to 'adapt or die' by 2100

-If the rate at which humanity has been releasing carbon doesn't change, environmental researchers suggest about 95% of ocean surface climates could disappear by 2100, revealing a grim future for some marine species that may soon be faced with two options: adapt or die.
+If the rate at which we've been releasing carbon doesn't change, environmental researchers suggest about 95% of ocean surface climates could disappear by 2100, creating a grim future for some marine species that may face two options: adapt or die.

-These climates refer to composites of surface water temperature, acidity and concentration of a mineral called aragonite, used by marine creatures like coral.
+Ocean surface climates refer to a combination of water temperature, acidity and concentration of aragonite, a mineral used by marine creatures like coral.

 In case that prediction didn't ruin your mood, the study, published Thursday in the journal Scientific Reports, also found that in the next 80 years -- based on the current carbon emission trajectory -- over 80% of the ocean surface may be covered in novel, high-temperature and acidic climates.